 Recycling Product News Logo

 Magnetic technology is one of the oldest and most economical methods for sorting recyclable materials.
 Take a look at modern scrap yards using magnets that lift, handle and load ferrous products into selective mounds of saleable material.
-You will see conveyors whiz by with a multitude of various materials like paper, plastic, rubber and ferrous, while a magnet suspended over it, or a magnetic pulley, sorts the “good from the bad.”
+You will see conveyors whiz by with a multitude of various materials like paper, plastic, rubber and ferrous, while a conveyor belt transports these materials, allowing a magnet suspended over it, or a magnetic pulley, to sort the "good from the bad."

 What about valuable metallics that cannot be recovered magnetically?
 You can hand sort.
 You can also simply size material to sort out oversize from fines.
 You can use gravity separation, classifying by specific gravity whether wet or dry.
 Or perhaps you can use a device like an eddy current that sorts by conductivity and particle density.